Kevin had Captained the Under Twelve team to victory. Football was the centre of his being. He selected Kingston College which had a celebrated team.

 It ends a campaign, whether it is to get on a team, or a job, or have a relationship.
 Maybe we are too easily dissuaded but like water, we tend to take the easiest route to the sea.

 Kevin wasn't going to fight with the coach or have arguments with his mother.
-To get on the school team would cost effort and with his neighbourhood team wanting him, why not?
+To leave the school team cost no effort and with his neighbourhood team wanting him, why not?

 Joan joined the group with exuberance.
 She had a million ideas and was willing to do what it took to put them into practice.